zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        }
    }

-Delete a database from the specified instance.
+Delete a database from the specified instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash